guevarch/projectchris/README.md

   <img src="static\wallets.png" width="400" title="hover text">
 </p>

 We can see below that log prices do in fact produce a better r2, mse, and mbe score compared to the linear prices.
 The mean squared error (MSE) tells you how close a regression line is to a set of points.
 It does this by taking the distances from the points to the regression line (these distances are the “errors”) and squaring them.
 The mean absolute error is the average difference between the observations (true values) and model output (predictions).
 In summary, the lower the mse and mbe the better the forecast.
 However, I am a bit skeptical of these values.
 Even though on paper these are great results they could be due to overfitting.
 The same goes for the scores of Value.
-They look too good to be true.
+They look too good to be true which they probably are.

 <pre><code>
 LogPrices